-Dr Claire Pavlou is a Clinical Psychologist specialising in neuropsychological assessment, neuro rehabilitation and living well with Dementia.
+Dr Claire Pavlou is a Clinical Psychologist specialising in neuropsychological assessment, neurorehabilitation and living well with Dementia.
 Dr Pavlou is a guest lecturer on the Universities of Coventry and Warwick Clinical Psychology Doctorate Course, lecturing on Psychometrics, Stroke, Dementia and Neuropsychological Assessment.

 She works in an NHS Community Dementia Service in Coventry where she has been in post for 5 years.
 Her main responsibilities in this role are undertaking Neuropsychological assessments, including complex cognitive assessments and mood assessments as well as community case management, which can include capacity assessments, behaviour management, care advice, and consultancy to Staff and families.
 She has a special interest in working with Younger Onset Dementia (YOD) and people with Dementia as a result of neurological conditions and rarer types of Dementia (e.g. Multiple Sclerosis, Huntington’s Disease, Parkinson’s Disease and alcohol-related brain damage) which can make assessments more complex.
 She is an active player within the Multidisciplinary Team and takes a lead in service issues where appropriate (e.g. coordinating and leading MDT meetings, interagency meetings and service training).

 Nick qualified as a medical mechanical engineer from Dublin in 2004, which focused on the medical application of biomechanics.
-He then qualified from the University of Salford with honor’s in Prosthetics and Orthotics, which involved rotations at Nottingham City Hospital and the Robert Jones and Angus Hunt Hospital.
+He then qualified from the University of Salford with honour’s in Prosthetics and Orthotics, which involved rotations at Nottingham City Hospital and the Robert Jones and Angus Hunt Hospital.
 In 2014 attained a Master’s Degree in Clinical Biomechanics from Staffordshire University.

 Nick works as the Orthotic Clinical Lead for the Royal Berkshire Hospital.
-He has built up close ties with the orthopaedic consultants, local GP`s and physiotherapists.
-Nick has been official Orthotist to GB rowing and the London Irish Rugby teams for the past two years and was the on-call Orthotist for the 2015 Rugby world cup.
-He provides clinical support to the Reading FC academy as-well as many other professional and semi-professional athletes.
+He has built up close ties with orthopaedic consultants, local GP`s and physiotherapists.
+Nick has been the official Orthotist to GB rowing and the London Irish Rugby teams for the past two years and was the on-call Orthotist for the 2015 Rugby world cup.
+He provides clinical support to the Reading FC academy as well as many other professional and semi-professional athletes.

-Nick has a keen interest in lower limb biomechanics both in the treatment of musculoskeletal and neuro-muscular conditions in adults and children.
+Nick has a keen interest in lower limb biomechanics both in the treatment of musculoskeletal and neuromuscular conditions in adults and children.
 He has a research interest in the identification and conservative management of tibialis posterior tendon dysfunction in primary care.
 He is a guest lecturer for the University of Salford and is a clinical educator.

 Dr Ravindran brings a very high level of training and experience to the important task of patient care.
 He is a Fellow of the Royal College of Anesthetists, a Fellow of the Faculty of Pain Medicine, and a Consultant in Anesthesia and Pain Medicine at the Royal Berkshire NHS Foundation Trust.

 Prior to taking up his current Consultant’s post, Dr Ravindran studied for his advanced fellowship in Pain Medicine at the Royal National Orthopaedic Hospital, Stanmore, and University College London.
-Before this he trained as a Specialist Registrar in Anaesthesia in the Oxford region.
+Before this, he trained as a Specialist Registrar in Anaesthesia in the Oxford region.